thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Click "Save" in the bottom right corner of the dialog box;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/background-image-building-state-8-pe.png
-        title: 'Make sure that the background of the "building" state has been successfully updated.'
+        title: 'Make sure that the background of the "building" state has been successfully updated.
+Save dashboard.'

 adding-markdown-card-widget:
     0: